 Who is involved in NextGenPop?

-NextGenPop is a collaborative initiative that will rotate across five program sites over 5 years [link to program sites page].
+NextGenPop is a collaborative initiative that will rotate across five program sites over 5 years.
 Its activities are coordinated by PAA.
 A consortium of population research centers from universities across the United States supports recruitment, programming, and mentoring.

 The NextGenPop Advisory Committee includes population researchers with expertise and experience leading training programs in population and allied fields.
 Members include Mary Campbell (Texas A&M), Shannon Cavanaugh (University of Texas-Austin), William Frey (Brookings and University of Michigan), Lina Guzman (Child Trends), and Tukufu Zuberi (University of Pennsylvania).